Kirosci/Project-Recon/readme.md

 ---

 ### > XSS (-xss):
-Check `kxss.txt` file it contains all the URL with reflected parameters and all allowed characters on that parameter.
+Check `xss.txt` file it contains all the URL with reflected parameters and all allowed characters on that parameter.

 ---

 ### > SSRF (-ssrf):
-For SSRF testing you just provide the Server URL (Burp collaborator, Interactsh, Canary Token) to it , add it will send the request if in case you got the hit, check the query section, there will be a number like `?no=123` then go to `all_ssrf_urls.txt`file (each URL in this file is assigned with a unique number) and search for that number you will get to know the URL that SSRF vulnerable URL.
+For SSRF testing you just provide the Server URL (Burp collaborator, Interactsh, Canary Token) to it , add it will send the request if in case you got the hit, check the query section, there will be a number like `?no=123` then go to `ssrfUrls.txt`file (each URL in this file is assigned with a unique number) and search for that number you will get to know the URL that SSRF vulnerable URL.

 ![image](https://github.com/Kirosci/Project-Recon/assets/106021529/6950b0ce-3ac5-4b22-8bdb-d57895684f9b)
 ![image](https://github.com/Kirosci/Project-Recon/assets/106021529/40e4ca81-664e-4a07-9c8b-51897b07226d)